Tavernari/ReSwiftMiddleware/README.md

 middlewaresCollection.add(middlewareLogger);
 ```

-Now an example how to connect this collection to [ReSwfit]
+Now an example of how to connect this collection to [ReSwfit]

 ```
 let store = Store<CounterState>(reducer: reducerCounterState, state: CounterState(), middleware: middlewaresCollection.middlewares)